ed-lau/jcast/README.md

 	$ STAR --runThreadN 10 --genomeDir path/to/STARindex --sjdbGTFfile path/to/Homo_sapiens.gtf --sjdbOverhang 100 --readFilesIn ./ENCFF781VGS.fastq.gz ./ENCFF466ZAS.fastq.gz --readFilesCommand zcat --outSAMtype BAM SortedByCoordinate --outFileNamePrefix ./STAR_aligned/b1t1/
     $ STAR --runThreadN 10 --genomeDir path/to/GRCh38/STARindex --sjdbGTFfile path/to/Homo_sapiens.gtf --sjdbOverhang 100 --readFilesIn ./ENCFF731CDK.fastq.gz ./ENCFF429YOS.fastq.gz --readFilesCommand zcat --outSAMtype BAM SortedByCoordinate --outFileNamePrefix ./STAR_aligned/b2t1/

+Note: Arguments including runThreadN and sjdbOverhang should be customized to suit your system and data files.
+Please refer to the STAR documentations for details.

 #### Identify transcript splice junctions
 Splice junctions can be found using [rMATS](http://rnaseq-mats.sourceforge.net) with the .bam files following STAR.
 Please refer to the rMATS instructions for latest commands.
 The following example was tested using rmats-turbo-0.1.
 Support for [stringtie](https://ccb.jhu.edu/software/stringtie/) assembled transcripts will be implemented in a future version.